sofer/stuff/challenges.md

 *Depth first, breadth first, reverse order...*
 *guarded recursion*

-"*When you define a list as "any number of items where one comes after the other", you naturally think of iterative operations on lists -- you want to operate on that list with a "for" loop.
+*When you define a list as "any number of items where one comes after the other", you naturally think of iterative operations on lists -- you want to operate on that list with a "for" loop.*

-But when you define a list as "either empty, or an item followed by a list" then suddenly it becomes very natural to think recursively.
-The operation on the list becomes "solve the empty case, or solve the one-item case and recurse on the tail.""*
+*But when you define a list as "either empty, or an item followed by a list" then suddenly it becomes very natural to think recursively.
+The operation on the list becomes "solve the empty case, or solve the one-item case and recurse on the tail."*

 + Factorial
 + Fibonacci